 The goal of MTSS is to ensure All children are ready to enter College, a Career or Military when they complete their PreK-12 educational journey.
 Each step of this journey helps the next step in transforming a child into a scholar.

-In a strong and sustainable MTSS Framework, Behavior, Academic, and Social Emotional needs of the student are taken into consideration at each level of Instruction: Core, Secondary and Intensive.
+In a strong and sustainable MTSS Framework, Social & Emotional, Academic, and Behavior needs of the student are taken into consideration at each level of Instruction: Universal (Tier 1), Targeted (Tier 2) and Intensive (Tier 3).
 To support this approach, strong collaboration and collective responsibility must happen at every level.
-Teamwork is vital in sustaining an MTSS Framework.
+Communication, Collaboration and Collective Responsibility are vital in sustaining an MTSS Framework.